theAACtelier/theAACtelier.github.io/team.md

 layout: teams
 description: Team
 permalink: "/team/"
+intro_image: "images/people.jpg"
-intro_image_absolute: true
+intro_image_absolute: false
-intro_image_hide_on_mobile: false
+intro_image_hide_on_mobile: true
 ---

-# Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+# Who We Are

+We are an interdisciplinary team dedicated to bridging design and accessibility to improve access to computer-mediated communication.